COGS169/cogs169/pages/syllabus.md

 ### Readings & Reflections
 This course will be reading heavy.
 There will be reading assigned from the textbook, online resources, primary academic research, review papers, and scientific magazines.
 To help keep you from falling behind, by midnight before each class weeks 1-9, you will submit a short form reflecting on the day's assigned readings.
 While reading will be time-consuming, completing your reflection will not be, so long as you've completed and thought critically about the assigned reading.
 Thoughtful responses that indicate students completed the readings while thinking critically (even if they contain mistakes/misunderstandings/uncertainties) will receive full credit.
 Students will be required to use their UCSD google accounts to access/complete their reading reflections.

+Reading reflections can be submitted up to a week late for half credit.

 ### Final Project